ruppinlab/CSI-Microbes-identification/README.md

 ## Running CSI-Microbes-identification

-The output of the CSI-Microbes-identification pipeline is microbial read count files.
-Currently, we support three distinct approaches for quantifying the read abundance of one or more microbes: PathSeq, CAMMiQ and SRPRISM.
-PathSeq and CAMMiQ both map reads against a large number of microbial genomes.
+Currently, CSI-Microbes-identification can be run with three distinct approaches for quantifying the number of reads assigned to one or more microbial genomes: PathSeq, CAMMiQ and SRPRISM.
+PathSeq and CAMMiQ are used to quantify the number of reads assigned to a large number of microbial genomes while SRPRISM is an error-tolerant and ambiguity-character-tolerant aligner used to align reads against a single microbial genome and identify the genome location of reads.
 PathSeq uses a (more computationally expensive) alignment-based approach and reports matches across all levels of the taxonomy while CAMMiQ uses a much faster _k_-mer-based approach and reports matches at the specificied taxonomic level of interest.
-SRPRISM is a read alignment tool that we use to align reads against a single microbial genome and identify the genome location of reads.

 The code in this pipeline is designed to analyze scRNA-seq datasets generated using either Smart-Seq2 (or similar plate-based approaches) or 10x although it should be straightforward to extend this pipeline to analyze scRNA-seq datasets from additional approaches.

-### CSI-Microbes-identification Test Run
+### Test for CSI-Microbes-identification using PathSeq

 We have created two small test directories: `test-10x` and `test-SS2` for users to quickly test that they can properly run CSI-Microbes-identification using PathSeq.